ITCHING FOR SOME ELLA? DESPERATE FOR SOME DUKE?

 We are jazz duo Living Standards: Kay Grant – Voice, and Martin Vishnick – Guitar.

+What makes us unique?
 We both have many moons of experience embracing many musical styles in addition to jazz – including free improvisation, classical, traditional, rock and pop.
-We take an open-eared and open-ended road to play the great songbook for you in our own special way.
+We bring this background to our music, taking an open-eared and open-ended road to playing the great songbook.

-Book us for your venue, gallery, hotel, restaurant, festival or event.
-We can play the cocktail hour at your wedding, your private party, office party, birthday or any celebration you’re planning.
+Look for us at a venue near you.
+If you’re curating a festival or putting on an event, get in touch using the form below.
+We’ll brighten up your hotel, restaurant, bar, gallery, museum, the cocktail hour at your wedding, your private party, office party, birthday or any celebration you’re planning.

 TIME FOR SOME TUNES